Dinosaur: Behavior

 Many modern birds are highly social, often found living in flocks.
 There is general agreement that some behaviors that are common in birds, as well as in crocodilians (closest living relatives of birds), were also common among extinct dinosaur groups.
 Interpretations of behavior in fossil species are generally based on the pose of skeletons and their habitat, computer simulations of their biomechanics, and comparisons with modern animals in similar ecological niches.

 The first potential evidence for herding or flocking as a widespread behavior common to many dinosaur groups in addition to birds was the 1878 discovery of 31 Iguanodon, ornithischians that were then thought to have perished together in Bernissart, Belgium, after they fell into a deep, flooded sinkhole and drowned.
 Other mass-death sites have been discovered subsequently.
 Those, along with multiple trackways, suggest that gregarious behavior was common in many early dinosaur species.
 Trackways of hundreds or even thousands of herbivores indicate that duck-billed (hadrosaurids) may have moved in great herds, like the American bison or the African springbok.
 Sauropod tracks document that these animals traveled in groups composed of several different species, at least in Oxfordshire, England, although there is no evidence for specific herd structures.
 Congregating into herds may have evolved for defense, for migratory purposes, or to provide protection for young.
 There is evidence that many types of slow-growing dinosaurs, including various theropods, sauropods, ankylosaurians, ornithopods, and ceratopsians, formed aggregations of immature individuals.
 One example is a site in Inner Mongolia that has yielded remains of over 20 Sinornithomimus, from one to seven years old.
 This assemblage is interpreted as a social group that was trapped in mud.
 The interpretation of dinosaurs as gregarious has also extended to depicting carnivorous theropods as pack hunters working together to bring down large prey.
-However, this lifestyle is uncommon among modern birds, crocodiles, and other reptiles, and the taphonomic evidence suggesting mammal-like pack hunting in such theropods as Deinonychus and Allosaurus can also be interpreted as the results of fatal disputes between feeding animals, as is seen in many modern diapsid predators.
+However, this lifestyle is uncommon among modern birds, crocodiles, and other reptiles (though it is not unknown as frequently assumed, and is also uncommon in mammals), and the taphonomic evidence suggesting cooperative hunting in such theropods as Deinonychus and Allosaurus can also be interpreted as the results of fatal disputes between feeding animals.